steviejeebies/GitHubVisualisation/README.md

 # GitHub Visualization Project

-This is my submission for the Visualization Project.

 ## Token

 The only requirement is to add a `token.js` file in the top level directory (ignored by my .gitignore).
 In this file, add the following: